 Why nine months before departure is the minimum

-The highest-demand cherry blossom window — approximately March 20 to April 10 in Tokyo, a few days later in Kyoto — is the single most competitive hotel booking period in Japan.
+The highest-demand cherry blossom window, approximately March 20 to April 10 in Tokyo and a few days later in Kyoto, is the single most competitive hotel booking period in Japan.
 Aman Tokyo, Four Seasons Otemachi, and Bulgari Tokyo release their spring allocations through Virtuoso and Fora Preferred networks well before any inventory appears publicly, and entry-category rooms disappear first.
-The Four Seasons Otemachi's park-facing Premier Rooms and Bulgari's lower-floor Suites are typically the first to go — the price point is accessible and the sakura views are genuine.
+The Four Seasons Otemachi's park-facing Premier Rooms and Bulgari's lower-floor Suites are typically the first to go: the price point is accessible and the sakura views are genuine.
 Waiting until January to open an itinerary for March is not late; it is too late for the addresses that matter.
 September is the correct month to begin.
 Opening the correspondence in September means confirmed properties by October, which means you approach the February forecast release with a fixed base and only transfer and dining logistics left to finesse.

 The blossom forecast problem and how to build flexibility